Deploying Keycloak on AWS ECS with Fargate using Terraform

 Before You Begin

-Make sure you have all the prerequisites in place before starting the deployment process.
-Missing requirements can lead to errors or security issues in your infrastructure.
+Make sure you have all the necessary prerequisites before starting the deployment process.
+Missing requirements could lead to errors or security issues in your infrastructure.

 Before we begin, ensure you have the following: